kubev2v/forklift.github.io/README.md

 ## About Forklift

-Forklift is an open-source tool for the large-scale migration of virtual machines from VMware vSphere 6.5 and 6.7 to KubeVirt.
+Forklift is an open-source tool for the large-scale migration of virtual machines to KubeVirt.
+The source for virtual machines initially is VMware vSphere 6.x, extending the reach progressivley to oVirt / RHV, and OpenStack.

 ## Forklift projects